LAKE PLACID, N.Y. PHOTOGRAPHY INFORMATION

 MANUAL MODE FOR MOVING WATERS

-If you have moving waters here.
-You can do your long-exposure running and milky water shots.
+If you have moving waters when you are here, you can do your long-exposure running and milky water shots, but in general lakes do not move very much, but some do.
 You’ll need to use a tripod for this effect.
 Your settings will vary depending on the lighting and the neutral density filter you use.
 You will shoot in manual mode for the milky waters.
 ISO is always 100 or as low as your camera will allow.
 The aperture is f/22.
 Your shutter speed will be the only variable depending on the light.
 Roll your shutter speed until your meter reads zero.
 (In the center) Use your shutter release or your 2-second timer to prevent camera movement when exposing.
 You will want at least a 2-second exposure for milky water.
 If you don’t have a neutral density filter, you may not get more than 1/15th of a second in the sun.

 APERTURE PRIORITY